T-LES/alx-low_level_programming/0x00-hello_world/README.md

 Script in 100-intel generates the assembly code (intel syntax) of a C code and save it in an output file.

+Script in 101-quote.c prints a statement without the function printf() or puts().